malaaeldinaly/Tic-Tac-Toe-Console/README.md

 # Tic-Tac-Toe
-A console Tic Tac Toe written in C
+A console Tic Tac Toe game written in C